 - D'Antoni v.
 Empire Medicine: Plaintiff incurred second-degree burns to her stomach as a result of thermotherapy done at a rehab facility.
 The jury awarded damages of only $26,000.

 - Lopez v.
 Waite Avenue Apartments LLC (2022): A building superintendent suffered third-degree burns while assessing a hot water heater.
 He sued the apartment complex and the cases set during the pretrial settlement conference for a $750,000 payout.

 - Nguyen v.
 Vinh Hung Enterprise Inc (2018 Pennsylvania): Plaintiff suffered third-degree burns to his face, neck, hands, and arms with permanent scarring from an explosion caused by a defective spark switch on a gas stove.
 The jury awarded damages of $9.3 million.

 - Brown v.
 City of Chicago (2018 Illinois): Plaintiff received third-degree burns to the side of her head, neck, and shoulders from an accident involving a police car.
 The jury awarded her $530,000 in damages.

 - Estes v.
 Sanders (2017 Texas): Plaintiff was involved in a car accident that caused third-degree burns.
 Claims were settled for $90,000.

 - Jentz v.
-ConAgra Foods Inc., (2012 Illinois) Third and fourth-degree burns were disfigurement, scarring and permanent disability resulted from the explosion.
+ConAgra Foods Inc., (2012 Illinois) Third and fourth-degree burns were disfigurement, scarring, and permanent disability resulting from the explosion.
 Plaintiff was awarded damages of $75 million.